phillipbarron/2fa-cli-util/README.md

 ### todo

 * allow fetching / synchronisation of keys from secret manager or similar
-* Integrate import script to tool
+* Integrate import script to tool [PARTIALLY COMPLETE]
 * Add checks for import (ie, is there existing config) and merge options.

 ### need to extract existing keys from Google auth?